Master of Urban Horticulture

-The program will be made up of:
+The program is made up of:

-- Compulsory core subjects (50 points for the 150-point program; 100 points for the 200-point program
+- Compulsory core subjects (50 points for the 150-point program; 100 points for the 200-point program)

 - Discipline elective subjects (maximum of 75 points), which can include an optional research project

-- Professional skills subjects (minimum of 12.5 points)
+- Professional skills subjects (minimum of 12.5 points).

 You are encouraged to undertake a horticulture industry internship, either 12.5 or 25 points, where you’ll spend at least 80 or 160 hours with a host institution, applying what you’ve learned in a workplace, building networks and gaining practical experience.

-All students also have the option of a research project, either 25 or 50 points, carried out over two semesters.
+You also have the option of a research project, either 25 or 50 points, carried out over two semesters.
 One of our expert researchers will provide supervision and direction.

-Students can choose to exit after the first year of full-time study (100 points) with a Graduate Diploma in Urban Horticulture, but with an opportunity to come back later to complete the Masters.
+You can choose to exit after the first year of full-time study (100 points) with a Graduate Diploma in Urban Horticulture, but with an opportunity to come back later to complete the Masters.

 Explore this course